InkStand

 There are four options for ordering inks from Inkstand.

-- Custom Blends are the most expensive and involved process, whereby clients book a blending appointment, and mix 2-3 pigments of their choosing to create their own one of a kind color.
+- Custom Blends are the most expensive and involved process, whereby clients book a blending appointment and mix 2-3 pigments of their choosing to create their own one-of-a-kind color.
 When using this process, clients will make note of how many drops they use of each color to create their custom color recipe, which allows the staff to recreate and prepare the color in larger batches.
 Clients will also have the space, time, and resources to help customize This process takes roughly 45 minutes to blend a custom color from their 17 base colors, and then another 1.5 hours to have the mixture recreated, prepared, and bottled by the staff.
 This option costs about $30 USD per 33mL bottle, but it is recommended that you purchase in bulk.
-If you run out of your color, Inkstand will keep your custom recipe on file for 2 years, and you can order online from anywhere in the world and they will create more and ship it to you as needed.
+If you run out of your color, Inkstand will keep your custom recipe on file for two years, and you can order online from anywhere in the world.
+They will create more and ship it to you as needed.

 I also absolutely loved the store’s overall aesthetic.
-The way they blend art, nature and technology was very reminiscent of an alchemist’s workshop, and I loved the presentation of the brightly pigmented inks in chemistry beakers, and the glass tear drop taps, plus the packaging in simply glass bottles with a sample of the ink color within blotted onto the label was an elegant way to showcase the bottles’ contents.
+The way they blend art, nature, and technology was very reminiscent of an alchemist’s workshop, and I loved the presentation of the brightly pigmented inks in chemistry beakers, and the glass teardrop taps, plus the packaging in simple glass bottles with a sample of the ink color within blotted onto the label was an elegant way to showcase the bottles’ contents.

-These pigments can be used in calligraphy, card and letter making, stamping and scrapbooking, or even for painting and accents on paper crafts.
-Some of the samples in the store showed the variety of uses and really inspired me to break out my calligraphy and fountain pens when I get back home and use the beautiful inks I purchased here.
+These pigments can be used in calligraphy, card, and letter making, stamping and scrapbooking, or even for painting and accents on paper crafts.
+Some of the samples in the store showed a variety of uses and really inspired me to break out my calligraphy and fountain pens when I got back home and use the beautiful inks I purchased here.
 I’ll keep you updated on how they look compared to other dye-based inks I’ve used in the past.

 Anna says